Cancer Grand Challenges

 How to apply?

-Complete the pre-questionnaire by 1 April 2021 and submit the Expression of Interest (EOI) by 22 April 2021.
+Complete the pre-questionnaire by Expired and submit the Expression of Interest (EOI) by Expired.

-Based on your EOI, the committee will select the shortlisted teams, and each team will receive £30,000 seed-funding to work on their full application, which will have to be submitted by 21 October 2021 and will be followed by an interview with the Scientific Committee.
+Based on your EOI, the committee will select the shortlisted teams, and each team will receive £30,000 seed-funding to work on their full application, which will have to be submitted by Expired and will be followed by an interview with the Scientific Committee.

 In early 2022, the winning teams will be awarded the grant to fund research costs, salaries, equipment or licensing costs.